nunomaduro/phpinsights/docs/insights/README.md

     ]
 ```

-You can also configure the `exclude` parameter on each insight, to disallow an
+You can also configure the `exclude` parameter on each sniff, to disallow a
-insight on a specific file.
+sniff on a specific file.
+This **only** works for sniffs and not for insights.

 For example, to remove "Unused Parameters" Insight only for some file:
 ```php